ABILiLab/ProGENIE/README.md

   An example script to run the k-Means clustering: `scripts/kmean_features.sh`

-## Inferrence on independent dataset
+## Inference on independent dataset
 We released the model weights for four pre-trained models on [HuggingFace](https://huggingface.co/ananananxuan/ProGENIE/tree/main "HuggingFace"), please download the weights first.

 **1. Prepare the dataset**